 - If the typical Fortune 500 company improved its safety rate from the national average to the world-class level Milliken obtained, it could avoid workers’ compensation costs of over $50 million per year per company.

 - To generate this type of return at current profit levels, the average Fortune 500 Company would require additional sales of over $800 million per year!

-We now believe in “9 Immutable Keys to Safety.”
-This is a proven methodology necessary for any organization to achieve world-class safety performance:
+We believe in the “9 Immutable Keys to Safety.”
+This is a proven methodology necessary for any organization to achieve world-class safety performance.